amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 We agree that section 7 requires more, informal comparisons to other lenses, for us to discuss comparisons between our framework and other types of lenses.
-In general, for different types of lenses to work, we require additional work, either in the synthesis algorithm (for different types of combinators like matching lenses or delta lenses), or in both the synthesis algorithm and specifications (like for edit lenses and update lenses).
+In general, for different types of lenses to work, we require additional work, either in the synthesis algorithm (for synthesizing different types of combinators like matching lenses or delta lenses), or in both the synthesis algorithm and specifications (like for edit lenses and update lenses).

                                 -------------